-- o Are aligned with the teaching requirements set out in the statutory RSE guidance - Would support pupils in applying their knowledge in different contexts and settings - o Are age-appropriate, given the age, developmental stage and background of our pupils - Are evidence-based and contain robust facts and statistics - Fit into our curriculum plan - Are from credible sources - Are compatible with effective teaching approaches - o Are sensitive to pupils' experiences and won't provoke distress
+- Are aligned with the teaching requirements set out in the statutory RSE guidance - Would support pupils in applying their knowledge in different contexts and settings - Are age-appropriate, given the age, developmental stage and background of our pupils - Are evidence-based and contain robust facts and statistics - Fit into our curriculum plan - Are from credible sources - Are compatible with effective teaching approaches - Are sensitive to pupils' experiences and won't provoke distress around political impartiality.
+The school remains responsible for what is said to pupils.
+This includes making sure that any speakers, tools and resources used don't undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

-6. Use of external organisations and materials
+Use of external organisations and materials

-We will make sure that any agency and any materials used are appropriate and in line with our legal duties around political impartiality.
+We will make sure that any agency and any materials used are appropriate and in line with our legal duties